Counseling Center Director & Therapists

 Heather Tate-Boldt, LCSW, Executive Director and Therapist

-Heather is trained in Trauma Informed care and specializes in CBT and DBT.
-She has worked closely with personality disorders and with individuals who struggle with addiction issues.
-She enjoys her work with couples, families, and adolescents.
-She is unique in that she offers a family systems approach when working with adolescents and young adults.
-She helps clients gain acceptance of oneself as they understand their pain when dealing with anxiety, fear, and depression.
-She has many years’ experiences working with individuals with severe mental illness.
+Heather is trained in Trauma Informed Care and specializes in CBT and DBT.
+She has works closely with personality disorders and with individuals who struggle with addiction.
+She specializes in family counseling with a focus on marriages, relationships, parenting, and adolescents.
+She works with children, but primarily adolescents.
+She offers a family systems approach when working with adolescents and children.
+She helps clients gain acceptance of oneself as they understand their pain when dealing with anxiety, fear, loss, and depression.
+She has many years' experiences working with individuals with severe and persistent mental illness and works closely with a Psychiatric Nurse Practitioner when managing client medications.
+Whether it be a death, or an estrangement with a family member, she partners with those who are grieving to make sense of life's difficulties.
 She knows what it means to walk in faith in order to experience God's redemptive work and healing.
-Whether it be a death, a loss of something meaningful, or an estrangement with a family member, she partners with those who are grieving to make sense of life's difficulties.
-As the Executive Director, Heather is serving as supervisor of programs and offering individual therapy for adults, adolescents, and families in English and Spanish.
 She is passionate about our mission to ensure that all can seek help and receive the services they need regardless of ability to pay.

 Carol Lewis, LMFT